geraintp/lamg/content/collections/pages/book-a-taster-session.md

 title: 'Request a taster session'
 page_builder:
   -
+    id: pLlhxPzJ
     title: 'Request your free taster session'
-    text: 'Please complete this form and we''ll be in touch to arrange your free taster session with one of our brilliant volunteers!'
+    text: "Please complete this form and we'll be in touch to arrange your free taster session with one of our brilliant volunteers!"
     form: book_taster_session
     type: form
     enabled: true
 seo_noindex: true
 seo_nofollow: true
 seo_canonical_type: entry
-sitemap_change_frequency: weekly
+sitemap_change_frequency: never
 sitemap_priority: 0.5
 updated_by: 9549fed7-96c8-4795-8adc-91c7bc086280
-updated_at: 1668812352
+updated_at: 1746387453
 ---